Retailers have been rolling out the deals as of late, which means you may find yourself doing some online shopping.

 In the Google Chrome browser, you’ll see one of three icons that tell you whether the site is secure (lock icon), not secure (circle with the letter “i” inside) or even dangerous (red triangle).
 See the screenshot below:

 You should use a private Wi-Fi network when you shop.
-If you’re using your password-protected network at home, you have nothing to worry about.
+If you’re using your password-protected network at home, there’s very little to worry about.

 If you’re out and about and want to shop on your phone by connecting to an open, public Wi-Fi network, know that your data may be at risk.